emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-14-ci-dotnet-core-and-travis-ci.md

 Taken from Martin Fowler's [blog](https://martinfowler.com/articles/continuousIntegration.html), which is the best explanation that I've read:

 >Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
-Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
+>Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.

 ## Tools

 There are many tools to integrate your workflow with CI/CD, but for this tutorial we'll be using [Github](https://github.com/) to store our code and the [TravisCI](https://travis-ci.org/) tools to setup the CI.
+Regarding the language and frameworks, we will use C# and the new.NET Core 3.0.

 # Requirements